The AI experience | Adrian Swinscoe | Engati CX

 And they need to figure out what’s going to make them stand out.
 What’s going to be the differentiator.

-Do you think we have reached the stage where customer-centricity and service is given the importance it deserves?
+Do you think we have reached the stage where customer-centricity and service are given the importance it deserves?
 If not, how do you create a customer-centric work culture?

 A lot of people say that they want to build a customer-centric organization.